GeertRoks/HardwareAnalyzer/doc/README.md

 I want a device to test my products so I know it really does what I told it to do.
 Further it is very useful to be able to analyze sound.
 This can be used in more complex audio equipment like pitch correction, harmonizers and spectrum editors.

 ### Objectives
-  - Keep a logical and useful log of an project, Document everything
+  - Keep a logical and useful log of an project, document everything
   - Raspberry Pi experience
   - Making a standalone product
+  - Training with using Branches in Git (?)

 ### Features
   - [ ] Makefile
-    - [ ] Basic Makefile
+    - [x] Basic Makefile
     - [ ] Recursive Makefiles
   - [ ] Test Signal
     - [ ] Generate click